dougblack/chatty/README.md

 ### Overview

 Working on chatty was a nice, small introduction to working with goroutines, channels, and TCP sockets in Go.

-Peering at the program structs gives us a good idea how the program is structured.
+Peering at the struct definitions gives us a good idea how the application is structured.

 ```go
 type Server struct {